MRCIEU/activityBigrams/README.md

 # Activity bigrams

+Activity bigrams are a set of variables derived from accelerometer data, that describe how a person's activity changes from one moment to the next.

-This code accompanies the paper:
+This code generates activity bigrams, and analyses their association with BMI, using the ALSPAC cohort (at age 11), and accompanies the paper:

-Millard, L.A.C, et al, Physical activity phenotyping with activity bigrams, and their association with BMI, submitted 2016
+Millard LAC, Tilling K, Lawlor DA, Flach PA, Gaunt TR.
+Physical activity phenotyping with activity bigrams, and their association with BMI, submitted 2017.

 ## General requirements